AnhCaooo/awesome-weather/README.md

   - in case a user enters a city name which is not unique and exist in multiple countries (ex: London), they will receive the info for clarify their selection.
 There is an instruction next to input field to guide how to enter a city name with country code
   - in case a user enters a city name that is not existed, the application will print 'No weathers available'.
 - posibility to switch between standard unit (Kelvin, m/s), metric unit (Celcius, m/s) and imperial unit (Fahrenheit, mph)
-- selected location and units will be stored in user's browser and prepopulated in the next time they visit.
-(Now, the posibility to change units after user close and open is not implemented yet.)
+- selected location and units will be stored in user's browser and prepopulated in the next time they visit (weather data in the specific unit will be similar with preivous access).
 - unit test (component test) and e2e test are available.
 Both testing methods are using Cypress

 ## Preparations